 - Diversity: A range of human differences, including but not limited to race, ethnicity, gender, gender identity, sexual orientation, age, social class, physical ability or attributes, religious or ethical values system, national origin, and political beliefs.

 - Inclusion: The involvement and empowerment of all, where the inherent worth and dignity of people are recognized.
 An inclusive culture promotes and sustains a sense of belonging; it values and practices respect for talents, beliefs, backgrounds, and ways of living of its members.

-The faculty-led Equity Committee, guided by the WSU Strategic Plan, develops and implements the college’s diversity and inclusion policy (PDF).
+The faculty-led Equity Committee, guided by the WSU Strategic Plan, develops and implements the college’s Diversity, Equity, Inclusion, Justice, and Access Policy (PDF).
 The policy outlines strategies to achieve a diverse, inclusive environment through many channels: